-• ADVOCATE for Adequate U.S. Customs and Border Protection (CBP) and CBP Agriculture (CBP-Ag) Staffing at Miami International Airport (MIA) - CBP staffing for arriving international passengers and cargo is a critical component of operations at MIA.
-As the federal government continues to increase security measures and inspections of arriving international passengers and cargo, maintaining sufficient CBP and CBP-Ag staffing at MIA in the face of rising volumes in travel and trade is of vital importance.
+ADVOCATE for U.S. Customs and Border Protection (CBP) Staffing at Miami International Airport (MIA) - CBP staffing for arriving international passengers and cargo is a critical component of operations at MIA.
+CBP has struggled with hiring and retaining officers at our nation's airports.
+Over the past five years, international air travel has increased by 25-30 percent, yet the number of CBP officers available to process additional travelers and new flights barely changed because attrition has outpaced hiring.

+As the federal government continues to increase security measures and inspections of arriving international passengers and cargo, maintaining sufficient CBP staffing at MIA in the face of rising volumes in travel and trade is of vital importance.
 Excessive wait times and costly inspection delays occur without the necessary CBP staffing to efficiently process arriving international passengers and time-sensitive cargo, particularly perishables.
 These delays severely impact tourism, impede international business and commerce, and cost South Florida jobs.
 The negative economic impacts ripple through the region's economy and reduce our economic competitiveness.
 More than one million jobs in Florida depend on international trade and investment.

-Despite MIA's strong partnership with CBP and significant staffing and technology improvements in the last year, this issue continues to be MIA's top priority to address forecast increased traffic.
+Despite MIA's strong partnership with CBP and technology improvements in the last year, this issue continues to be MIA's top priority to address forecast increased traffic.
 MIA continues to participate in the reimbursement program, which allows local governments to voluntarily reimburse CBP overtime to increase staffing to process arriving international passengers and cargo.
 While this program is a great opportunity to leverage valuable local and federal resources to mitigate delays; it is not intended to be a long-term solution.
-While the current focus continues on the Southern Border, MIA urges our Congressional Delegation to support a combination of solutions, including best practice, alternative and traditional mechanisms to fund staffing and technology to process international passengers and cargo.
+While the current focus continues the Southern Border, MIA urges our Congressional Delegation to support a combination of solutions, including best practice, alternative and traditional mechanisms to fund staffing and technology to process international passengers and cargo.